muldon/customer-rewards/README.md

 ![customer_rewards](https://github.com/muldon/customer-rewards/blob/master/customer_rewards.png)

 obs. in a more complete app, there could exist a product table containing products that the customer would purchase and an order_item table, containing the items of the order.
-This app abstract the logics in order to make it simple and focus on the rewards feature.
+This app abstracts the logics in the order table to make it simple and let us focus on the rewards feature.

 ## Running the app